MagdaMlynarczyk/SpiegelCrawler/README.md

 2. *Kibana* is an additional component.
 I've used it during the development process.
 Now it can be useful for browsing the SpiegelCrawler results.

-3. I have not deployed the solution using Web Service, although it would be necessary in a production solution.
+3. I have not deployed the solution using a web server like WSGI/Gunicorn, although it would be necessary in a production solution.

-4. Next step to improve the solution would be to write units tests.
+4. Given more time I would cover the codebase with unit/integration tests with mocked requests.

+5. 4GB of RAM might be required to run the application.

 #### Useful commands:
 ##### Accessing the log file: